 Situated in the foothills of the imposing Jebel Hafit mountain of Al Ain, Abu Dhabi’s lush garden city about one and a half hours away from the capital, you will find more than 500 ancient tombs known as the Jebel Hafit Tombs.
 These 5,000-year-old structures mark the beginning of the Bronze Age in the UAE.
 Thanks to excavations by Danish archaeologists in 1959, evidence of ceramic vessels and copper artefacts were found there, indicating the importance of maritime trade across the Arabian Gulf even then.

-In 2011, UNESCO recognised the Jebel Hafit Desert Park area as being a vital component of the World Heritage Site of Al Ain, the UAE’s first World Heritage Site.
+In 2011, UNESCO recognised the Jebel Hafit Desert Park as being a vital component of the World Heritage Site of Al Ain, the UAE’s first World Heritage Site.

-Jebel Hafit Desert Park not only preserves the area’s rich history but also its unique biodiversity, encouraging visitors to experience this dynamic landscape up close and understand how it has changed over millions of years.
+The park not only preserves the area’s rich history but also its unique biodiversity, encouraging visitors to experience this dynamic landscape up close and understand how it has changed over millions of years.

 - Basic camping for which you need to bring your own equipment (you’ll find inexpensive camping gear at several Al Ain and Abu Dhabi city stores)

 - Fully serviced camping, including breakfast, in Bedouin-style (nomadic Arab people) tents